 A hearing has been scheduled for Tuesday, June 21, 2022 at 5:30 pm at City Hall before the Historic Preservation Commission to consider the request as described above.
 Your presence is recommended.

 Sincerely,

-A handwritten signature in blue ink, appearing to read "David D. Allen".
+A blue ink signature of "David D. Allen" over a blue line.

 David D. Allen Community Development Director / Zoning Administrator